NegaNote/MoniLabs/README.md

 Core mod for the Monifactory modpack.

 ## License

-All code is under LGPL3.
+All code is under LGPL3, except the included FastNoiseLite library, which is under MIT.
+The LGPL3 license is available under LICENSE, and a copy of the MIT license under LICENSE-MIT.

 # Credits
 Most code is by NegaNote with some help by Withers and Raine.